blog

 • Your brain has limits: The prefrontal cortex tires with every choice; dopamine drops under pressure; emotional regulation collapses when cognitive load is high.
 This is why leaders become reactive, overwhelmed, and inconsistent.

-• It spreads to your team: When your decision quality drops, your team compensates with more questions, more escalations, and more hesitation, which creates even more decisions for you.
+• It spreads to your team: When executive decision making quality drops, your team compensates with more questions, more escalations, and more hesitation, which creates even more decisions for you.

 • The problem isn’t the decisions, it’s the lack of structure: Unclear priorities, vague roles, and scattered communication force founders to make choices they shouldn’t have to make.